aukai/slate/source/index.html.md

 ---

-<h1 id="aukai-core-api">Aukai Core API v0.1</h1>
+<h1 id="aukai-core-api">Overview</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 The Auaki Core API provides programmatic access to your Auakai Warehouses and Logistics Assets

+API Version: v0.1

 Base URLs: